ratatui/templates/async/book/src/09-structure.md

 If a user wants to press `Up` and `Down` arrow key to `ScheduleIncrement` and `ScheduleDecrement`, the only way for them to do it is having to make changes to the source code and recompile the app.
 It would be better to provide a way for users to set up a configuration file that maps key presses to actions.

-For example, assume we have the following `config.toml` file:
+For example, assume we want a user to be able to set up a keyevents-to-actions mapping in a `config.toml` file like below:

 ```toml
 [keymap]